datenlord/utilities/README.md

-# Utilities functions for datenlord
+# Utilities functions for DatenLord